 Chewed slippers.
 Scratched furniture.
 Shredded curtains.
-Here lies the evidence that your dog or cat is guilty of a domestic infraction.
-Is their doleful look an indication of said guilt?
+All potential evidence that your dog or cat is guilty of a crime.
+Is their doleful look an indication of guilt?
 Do they realize they did something wrong?
-Or do they wonder why in the world you’re upset?
-Regardless of how solid the evidence is, it’s hard to convict a pet that doesn’t understand the charges.
+Or could their ‘guilty look’ be a reaction to your emotional response upon learning of the crime?

 Do pets understand right from wrong?